McFlyboy/New-MAZE-OF-NEON/README.md

 ## What is this project?
 NewMON is a game where you have to find your way through a series of mazes.
 There is very little to be said about it for now as I'm just coming up with the gameplay-concepts as I go.
 <br />
-I know its bad to start coding the game before the gameplay has been properly planed, but this project is nothing serious to me.
+I know its bad to start coding the game before the gameplay has been properly planned, but this project is nothing serious to me.
 Its more like coding-practice...
 <br />
 ## Where can I get the game?
 All different versions of this game can be found here: